tharchana25/MOVIE-APP/README.md

 # MOVIE-APP

-The “movie app” project code is an HTML page with accompanying CSS and JavaScript.
+The “MOVIE APP” project code is an HTML page with accompanying CSS and JavaScript.

 It represents a Movie App that allows users to search for movies and displays the results with movie posters, titles, ratings, and overviews.